n0rt0nthec4t/Nest_accfactory/README.md

 | DoorbellCooldown | seconds or milliseconds | Ignore doorbeel button pressed for this time once triggered Default is 1 minute           | global/local |
 | Exclude          | true, false             | Exclude a device                                                                          | local        |

+Once configured and running, the HomeKit pairing code is **031-45-154** for any exposed devices

 ## Docker Image

 If you would like to try this in a containerised version, please check out the [docker hub repository](https://hub.docker.com/r/n0rt0nthec4t/nest_accfactory) for this project